FRANCIS: Fast Reaction Algorithms for Network Coordination In Switches: Multicast Algorithms

-Once we have executed the distributed BFS algorithm for finding shortest path length between the sender (source) switch and all the switches in the network, we start to build the SPT from leaf switches to the source switch from the leaf layer to the source progressively.
-Initially all the receivers are marked as active switches.
+Once we have executed the shortest path tree algorithm for finding shortest path length between the sender (source) switch and all the switches in the network, we start to build the multicast tree from leaf switches to the source switch from the leaf layer to the source progressively.
+We would like to minimize the number of nodes in the multicast tree so as to minimize the multicast traffic.
+We have abstracted this algorithm as one of our algorithmic primitives, and we present its pseudocode in Algorithm~\ref{alg:set-cover}.

+Now we elaborate on the details of the algorithm.
+Initially, all the receivers are marked as active switches.
 For all the active switches in layer $l$ we run the distributed set cover to find as few parent switches as possible to cover them.
 These parent switches are marked as active switches in the next layer, and we repeat the process.
-We propose a greedy approach for set cover within three rounds: \begin{enumerate}[align=left, leftmargin=0mm, labelindent=0\parindent, listparindent=0\parindent, labelwidth=0mm, itemindent=!,itemsep=3pt,parsep=0pt,topsep=0pt] \item Nodes on layer $l$ send one message to each neighbor on layer $l - 1$, and each node $v$ on layer $l{-}1$ counts the total number of received messages as $count[v]$. \item Each node $v$ on layer $l{-}1$ \textit{multicasts} $count[v]$ back to nodes that sent messages in the previous round in layer $l$, and each node in layer $l$ picks up the maximum value of $count[v]$ and \mbox{identifies the corresponding node on layer $l{-}1$ as its parent.} \item Each Node $v$ in layer $l$ sends a message to its parent to confirm, and its parent add $v$ as one of its children. \end{enumerate} Finally, once the distributed SPT has been constructed, our last step is to store the encoding rules (the bitmaps) locally on switches, which is essentially the same as that in fast recovery phase.
-We continue to use the in-switch bitmap information for multicast of the affected groups until the controller takes a long time to fully install the multicast rules on end hosts \mbox{so that we switch back to the source-routed multicast again.}
+We propose a greedy approach for set cover within three rounds: \begin{enumerate}[align=left, leftmargin=0mm, labelindent=0\parindent, listparindent=0\parindent, labelwidth=0mm, itemindent=!,itemsep=3pt,parsep=0pt,topsep=0pt] \item Nodes on layer $l$ send one message to each neighbor on layer $l - 1$, and each node $v$ on layer $l{-}1$ counts the total number of received messages as $count[v]$. \item Each node $v$ on layer $l{-}1$ \textit{multicasts} $count[v]$ back to nodes that sent messages in the previous round in layer $l$, and each node in layer $l$ picks up the maximum value of $count[v]$ and identifies the corresponding node on layer $l{-}1$ as its parent. \item Each Node $v$ in layer $l$ sends a message to its parent to confirm, and its parent add $v$ as one of its children. \end{enumerate} Specifically for our multicast application, once the trees has been constructed, our last step is to transmit the encoding rules (the bitmaps) into the source tor switch and store the rules on it.
+We continue to use the encoding information from the tor switch for multicast of the affected groups until the controller later fully installs the multicast rules on end hosts so that we switch back to the source-routed multicast again.